 Specifications at a glance:

-This guide used to be Android-only, as that was pretty much the only game in town when it came to cheap phones.
+This guide used to be Android-only, as that was pretty much the only option for cheap phones.
 However, the iPhone 12 (which only came out in 2020) has seen its refurbished price fall down to around $250/£250 recently, and that means it more than qualifies to make this list.
-If you don’t have much to spare for a new camera phone but can’t bear the thought of being without iOS – well, fret not!
+If you don’t have much to spare for a new camera phone but can’t bear the thought of being without iOS – fret not!

 For your money, you get a highly capable dual-camera setup, consisting of a 12MP f/1.6 wide-angle camera and a 12MP f/2.4 ultra-wide camera.
 The latter is fixed-focus, so can’t be used for close-ups, and there’s no optical zoom or telephoto module to speak of.
 If you’ve used a more modern phone it’ll undoubtedly feel a little old school, but the good news is that the pictures the iPhone 12 produces still look great.
 Colour reproduction is excellent, lovely and punchy.
 Exposures are accurate, and the camera automatically uses multi-shot composition to achieve a wide dynamic range.
 Long story short, the images are more than adequate for a phone at this price.